Why You Should Avoid Glass Block Windows

 Glass block windows should never be used in any load-bearing capacity.
 They may not break immediately, but given enough time they will start cracking, which is a safety hazard and an expensive mess to clean up.

-Additionally, glass block windows are quite heavy, so you would also need to inspect the floor under the area, and possibly add structural support boards underneath.
+Additionally, these windows are quite heavy, so you would also need to inspect the floor under the area, and possibly add structural support boards underneath.
 The weight of a glass block wall or large window could cause the floor to sink, warp or even collapse.

 Can You See Through Glass Block Windows?